BY ROLAND BERGER

 There is no generally valid answer how each company - whether newcomer or well-established player - must think through the long-term strategic implications of these developments.
 Therefore our mobility experts can provide their expert support to evaluate options and to take the next successful steps into that expected EUR 30 billion market by 2025.

-Just a dream not long ago, automated driving is coming to reality: recent technology developments combined with market readiness did speed-up automated driving emergence in the last 5 years.
-Started in 2005 by Google only, players from various horizons have now joined the game – traditional and new Auto players have all announced major progresses in the last years, with first Level 3 to 4 automated vehicles on the road already announced for 2018.
+Just a dream not long ago, automated driving is coming to reality: recent technology developments combined with market readiness did speed-up automated driving emergence in the last years.
+Started in 2005 by Google only, players from various horizons have now joined the game – traditional and new Auto players have all announced major progresses in the last years - such as first Level 3 to 4 automated vehicles.
 It seems that currently, apart from technology development, the evolution of regulation and the way local governments will support (or not) this trend are the most important challenges for automated vehicles development.

 The rise of automated driving will deeply impact our society and transportation behaviors, and we believe it will in particular deeply impact mobility from a product centric ownership toward a shared service centric mobility.